Professor of Economics

 - Agricultural and Environmental Economics, Organizational Economics, Economic Education

 Dr. Steele’s educational background is in philosophy and environmental economics.
-After obtaining a B.A. and M.A. in philosophy and environmental ethics Dr. Steele received an M.S. in agricultural economics from Texas A&M and a Ph.D. in agricultural and applied economics from the University of Wisconsin-Madison.
+After obtaining a B.A. and M.A. in philosophy and environmental ethics from Texas Christian University and Texas A & M respectively, Dr. Steele received an M.S. in agricultural economics from Texas A & M and a Ph.D. in agricultural and applied economics from the University of Wisconsin-Madison.

 Dr. Steele’s research interests are varied with a primary focus on environmental and resource economics.
-He has been recently pursuing work on the application of organizational economics in the field of agri-environmental economics.
-In the past Dr. Steele has pursued work in feminist economics, economic education, and has investigated gender-based differences in environmental attitudes and behavior.
+Most recently he has been recently pursuing work on the application of organizational economics in the field of agri-environmental economics.
+In the past, he has pursued work in feminist economics, economic education, and has investigated gender-based differences in environmental attitudes and behavior.

 For additional information see Dr. Steele’s Personal Home Page.